 We usually hide an element from everyone because the hidden element forms part of a component’s interface design.
 Typical examples are tab panels, off-screen navigation, and modal dialogues that are initially hidden until an event occurs which should bring them into view.
 Initially these elements should be inaccessible to everyone but after the trigger event, they become accessible to everyone.

 For basic, non-animated show-and-hide interactions you can either:

 hiddenattribute, which has the same effect but is native to HTML5.

 Both options work well but for me using the

 Here’s some CSS that supports both methods.
 (The

 hidden attribute doesn’t strictly need this but it’s handy to regard both options as high-specifity, “trump-everything-else” overrides.)

-For cases where you are animating or sliding the hidden content into view, toggle a class which applies
+For cases where you are animating or sliding the hidden content into view, toggle the application of CSS

 visibility: hidden the physical space occupied by the element is still retained, therefore it’s best to pair it with